 What is the tax rate for lottery winnings?

 When it comes to federal taxes, lottery winnings are taxed according to the federal tax brackets.
 Therefore, you won’t pay the same tax rate on the entire amount.
 The tax brackets are progressive, which means portions of your winnings are taxed at different rates.
-Depending on the number of your winnings, your federal tax rate could be as high as 37 percent.
+Depending on the number of your winnings, your federal tax rate could be as high as 37 percent as per the lottery tax calculation.

 State and local tax rates vary by location.
 Some states don’t impose an income tax while others withhold over 15 percent.
 Also, some states have withholding rates for non-residents, meaning even if you don’t live there, you still have to pay taxes to that state.